opensearch-project/documentation-website/_security-analytics/api-tools/correlation-eng.md

 ## Acknowledge correlation alerts

-You can use the following API to acknowledge the correlation alerts:
+You can use the following API to acknowledge the correlation alerts.

 ### Example request